 But let’s be honest here; it doesn’t really matter.

-But writing a list of everything you need will give you an idea of the kind of space you need.
+Writing a list of everything you need for a trip will give you an idea of the kind of space you need.

 Are the places you’ll be visiting densely populated (big towns and cities?)
 Or are you going to remote sections of the desert where you won’t see anyone for days?